 Audit a class

 Classes at the National Theatre School are usually taught within our two campuses in Montreal.
-In 2020, some classes are in-person on campus, while others are taught online.
+This year, some classes are in-person on campus, while others are taught online.
 This gives you the opportunity to sit in on some classes, wherever you are in Canada or abroad.

 If you want to learn the art of writing for the theatre from Canada’s finest playmakers, the three-year full-time professional Playwriting program of NTS is for you!
 Before committing, you can get a taste of the training, as two classes are currently open to applicants.